-- Northeastern's Title IX Coordinator; or - any official of the University who has authority to institute corrective measures on behalf of Northeastern, including:
+- the University's Title IX Coordinator; or

+- any official of the University who has authority to institute corrective measures on behalf of the University, including:

-- Any member of the OUEC; and/or - Northeastern University Police Department.
+- Any member of the OUEC; and/or

+- NUPD.

-This standard is not met when the only official of the university with actual knowledge is the Respondent.
+This standard is not met when the only official of the University with actual knowledge is the Respondent.

 Advisor refers to an individual chosen by a Complainant or Respondent to provide support and guidance through the investigatory and disciplinary processes of this Policy, including at interviews, meetings and hearings.
-The advisor may be any person, including an attorney, who is not otherwise a party or witness involved in the investigation.
+The Advisor may be any person, including an attorney, who is not otherwise a party or witness involved in the investigation.
 The Advisor role is addressed further in Section III (N) of this Policy.